 And we’ve also put together a comprehensive Buying Guide to help you choose the right wax options that are safe for use on fiberglass RVs.

 If you’re a new RV owner, you should know that all fiberglass RV waxes aren’t created equal.

 There’s some truth to the “you get what you pay for” adage here, but some of these waxes are made for different applications than others.
 We’ll detail them all here and suggest specific pros and cons for each.

-Here are our top 5 picks for the best best RV waxes for fiberglass surface on the market:
+Here are our top 5 picks for the best RV waxes for fiberglass surfaces on the market:

 You’ll be able to use it safely on RVs and trailers with fiberglass, painted metal, aluminum, stainless steel, or chrome finishes.

 And it also works well on cars, trucks, and boats if you’re looking for a wax that works on all of your vehicles.